 In 2013, when I was challenged by many that it would be tough for a woman with a poised personality to work in Mewat, I accepted this challenge silently because the condition of women and children made me to work with them.
 I would also like to acknowledge the constant support of Mr RS Dalal, ex Director General of Police, Haryana, whom we invited as the Chief Guest for inauguration.
 He is still at the back of READ India and provides guidance and support at every time.

 We have worked in 15 or more of the surrounding villages around Chainnsa on Literacy and Education, digital literacy, women empowerment and Livelihood, youth empowerment etc. reaching 9600 unique people through various programmes.
 Many joined repeated programmes from time to time.
 READ India impacted the lives of around 25000 community people.
+The dedicated team from READ India understood three aspects from me at the beginning to have patience perseverance and positive attitude to work with the community and today we see the results.

 We always say Charity begins from home and the dedication and interest for self-empowerment and transforming others has been seen in Farzana Bano, the daughter of Mr Asif Ali, who is managing the Community Library and Resource Centre so well.